 Measurable Goal: The Town coordinates its storm drain stenciling program through the CVC.
 A minimum of 15 storm drain inlets will be stenciled per year with messages designed to raise public awareness about stormwater pollution.
-For Year 5, in-lieu of storm drain inlet stenciling, there were 11 storm drain manhole covers that were installed with the following message: "Dump No Waste!
-Drains to Waterways" along Walnut Avenue Bicycle and Pedestrian Accommodations Project from 5th Street to Town's West Limits.
+For Year 1 the storm drain inlet stenciling was conducted by Clean Valley Council.
+Sixteen (16) storm drains were stenciled with the following message: "No Dumping, Drains to River."